michaelpearce21/CI_MS1_DAL/README.md

 | 6                | 2             | 4              |

-From this exercise it was clear that there needed to be some compromise on the scope of the project in order to complete a project in the alloted time.
-It was agreed that the most viable elements should be those to make up the initial release of the website, wiht the online shop to be a feature held back until a future release of the website.
+From this exercise it was clear that there needed to be some compromise on the scope of the project.
+It was agreed that the most viable elements scored as a 5 should be those to make up the initial release of the website, wiht the online shop to be a feature held back until a future release of the website.

+Therefore, the key requirements of the initial website were:
+* An attractive and well designed website.
+* Information about the business incluing the concept, location and contact details.
+* A way to contact the cafe from the website.
+* A menu and pricing information.